• Time to give credit where due to pleasurable interviewees

 The intimidators were two: Elvis Costello and Lou Reed.

 For some reason I had clung to the belief that Elvis’ “angry young man” persona was still intact some two decades after his fearsome debut.
 So, it was with apprehension – and a rabid fan’s anxiety – that I showed up at his hotel in the mid-90s to do a CNN interview.
 He showed up dripping with sweat.
 (Aha!
 I thought.
 He’s still a coke fiend!
 I knew it!)
 He had the flu.
-Running a 103-degree temperature.
+His temperature was over 100 degrees.

 “Oh, man,” I said.
 “We don’t have to do this today.
 We can re-schedule it when you’re better.”